-In Colorado, there are three types of documents that are recognized by the laws of the State of Colorado and qualify as "advance medical directives".
-Those three documents are: CPR directives, living wills, and Medical Durable Power of Attorney (MDPOA).
+In Colorado, there are three types of documents that are recognized by the laws of the State of Colorado and qualify as "advance medical directives."
+Those three documents are: CPR directives, living wills and Medical Durable Power of Attorney (MDPOA).
+In Kansas, there are also three types of advance medical directives: the Durable Power of Attorney for Health Care, the living will, and the Do Not Resuscitate Directive.
 Each of those documents assist health care providers with information regarding your wishes for medical treatment should you be unable to make decisions at the time treatment is needed.

-A Colorado CPR Directive is a document that is signed by both you and your doctor that indicates your desire NOT to have cardiopulmonary resuscitation initiated should your breathing stop or heart stop beating.
+A CPR or Do Not Resuscitate Directive is a document that is signed by both you and your doctor that indicates your desire NOT to have cardiopulmonary resuscitation initiated should your breathing stop or heart stop beating.
 This type of directive is usually used by individuals who are elderly who are living with chronic illnesses or individuals who have critical, life threatening or terminal illnesses.

 A Living Will is a document that has written instructions that state your wishes regarding artificial life support if you have a terminal condition or are in a persistent vegetative state and are unable to tell your doctors what you would want regarding medical treatment.

 Medical Durable Power of Attorney or Durable Power of Attorney for Health Care

 An Medical Durable Power of Attorney (MDPOA) or Durable Power of Attorney for Health Care (DPAHC) is a document you sign naming someone to make your health care decisions if and when you are not able to do so.
 You name the person you authorize to make your health care decisions for you.
 It is usually made effective when you are not capable of making decisions for yourself.
 It is important that you communicate your wishes for health care to your appointed representative, who may be called a health care agent.

 Are there any other documents recognized in Colorado that will inform health care providers of my wishes for medical treatment?